Contract Information and Resources

 PEF challenged and won when the Department of Environmental Conservation attempted to cap COVID-19 related overtime for grades 23-27 at 12% of their annual salary.

 PEF brought attention to the unfairness of delaying the April 1st state paychecks for the very workers that are putting their lives on the line for New York state.

 PEF negotiated agreements for the carryover of annual, personal, and compensatory leave accruals when time could not be taken because of the COVID crisis, providing members with additional time to use excess accruals.

 PEF negotiated a policy allowing members to wear their own protective masks in the workplace (Remember, this may seem easy now, but early on some Agencies were refusing to allow members to wear their own masks)

-PEF secured protective masks for distribution to PEF members and medical masks for health care professionals;
+PEF secured tens of thousands of protective masks for distribution to PEF members and medical masks for health care professionals;

-PEF temporarily secured blocks of hotel rooms for PEF nurses around major medical centers in New York State including SUNY Stony Brook, SUNY Downstate, and SUNY Upstate, and submitted a plan requesting that SUNY continue this initiative for as long as needed.
+PEF purchased more than $360,000 worth of hotel rooms for PEF nurses around major medical centers in New York State including SUNY Stony Brook, SUNY Downstate, and SUNY Upstate, and submitted a plan requesting that SUNY continue this initiative for as long as needed.

 Providing members with information on the coronavirus and its impact on their health and employment

 PEF held frequent telephone town hall meetings and Zoom calls where members were able to get answers to their questions.
 PEF supplied numerous members with guidance on benefits, leaves of absence, and dependent care regarding COVID-19.
 PEF provided workplace-related guidance to members who have compromised immune systems or other health concerns related to COVID-19.